hadronized/blog/You_are_being_spied_on.md

 take, how much time you spend in your bathroom.
 They’ll even be able to read your e-mails if they want to.

-Of course, most of people “just don’t care”. *“Why should I care that the government knows the litter brand I bought to my cat?
+Of course, most people “just don’t care”. *“Why should I care that the government knows the litter brand I bought to my cat?
 I don’t give a damned heck as long as they catch bad people*”.
 That’s a point, but that’s also being blind.
 Digital communication is not only about yourself.
 It’s about people.